pymupdf/PyMuPDF/docs/faq.rst

 1. **Create** a :ref:`Pixmap` of the image with instruction *pix = fitz.Pixmap(doc, xref)*.
 This method is **very** fast (single digit micro-seconds).
 The pixmap's properties (width, height, ...) will reflect the ones of the image.
 In this case there is no way to tell which image format the embedded original has.

 2. **Extract** the image with *img = doc.extract_image(xref)*.
 This is a dictionary containing the binary image data as *img["image"]*.
 A number of meta data are also provided -- mostly the same as you would find in the pixmap of the image.
 The major difference is string *img["ext"]*, which specifies the image format: apart from "png", strings like "jpeg", "bmp", "tiff", etc. can also occur.
 Use this string as the file extension if you want to store to disk.
-The execution speed of this method should be compared to the combined speed of the statements *pix = fitz.Pixmap(doc, xref);pix.getPNGData()*.
+The execution speed of this method should be compared to the combined speed of the statements *pix = fitz.Pixmap(doc, xref);pix.tobytes()*.
 If the embedded image is in PNG format, the speed of :meth:`Document.extract_image` is about the same (and the binary image data are identical).
 Otherwise, this method is **thousands of times faster**, and the **image data is much smaller**.

 The question remains: **"How do I know those 'xref' numbers of images?"**.
 There are two answers to this: